 - Worry that they will not be able to keep up

-Encourage A Feeling That The Activity Is Useful Or Relevant
+Encourage a Feeling That The Activity is Useful or Relevant

 One way of helping them to engage in an activity is to make it relevant to these essentials.

 My 93-year-old aunt still goes in once a week to work at the hospital gift shop where she has volunteered for more than three decades.

-Have A Peer Invite The Senior To Participate
+Have a Peer Invite The Senior to Participate

 While Dad didn’t want to go on outings with the “old people,” he enjoyed music and had been part of a choral group in his younger years.

 Dad went the first few times without needing a push, due to his love of music, but he soon stopped attending whenever he knew this woman was playing.